Teacher Liaison Application Process

 - Opportunities to meet and communicate with top educators, space leaders, astronauts and scientists from across the country

-- Exclusive Teacher Liaison online forums for sharing ideas
+- Exclusive Teacher Liaison online community for sharing ideas

-- National recognition as an advocate in promoting and improving space and science education
+- International recognition as an advocate in promoting and improving space and science education

 - A special "logo shirt" worn ONLY by Space Foundation Teacher Liaisons

 - "First" opportunities to attend Space Foundation Discovery Center, Science On a Sphere® and other special presentations, and an opportunity to bring your class to an Audience With an Astronaut, tours of space exhibits and to participate in program pilots or course evaluations

 #1: Community Outreach